SAABmarine-MEX/SMARCUnityAssetsRL/README.md

 2. Press in top left `Assets>View in Package Manager`
 3. In the Package Manager's left pane, press `Unity Registry`
 4. In the search bar, search for `ml agents`
-5. Now you should see this.
+5. Now you should see ML Agents 3.0.
 Press `Install` and then you are done!

 ## Quick start